-25. This section sets out the changes that are being introduced by this revised guidance.
+24. This section sets out the changes that are being introduced by this revised guidance, which includes a return to the requirements as they were pre-Omicron.
 Local authorities and schools should ensure that all staff and pupils are aware of these updates and, where modifications to mitigations are required, these changes have been implemented.
-Further detail on each is provided in Annex A where required.